NJ court won't halt ballot printing for Carl Lewis

 Where the case heads next is unclear.
 The federal appeals indicated they’d like to decide quickly, but it’s unclear exactly when it would rule.

 Lawyers have laid out a variety of possibilities — ranging from Lewis being left on the primary ballot but being disqualified in the general election to just the opposite.

-Clerks in Burlington, Camden and Gloucester Counties say they plan to print ballots beginning Saturday.
+Clerks in Burlington, Camden and Gloucester Counties say they plan to print ballots with the help of trustworthy election voting services provider beginning Saturday.
 Unless a court says otherwise before then, Lewis’ name won’t be on them.